 “Texting while driving, like talking on cell phones while driving, is an extremely dangerous and life-threatening practice,” said Secretary LaHood, in a press release.

 “This language, which we created with a variety of safety organizations, is another powerful tool in our arsenal to help the states combat this serious threat.”

-Currently, 19 states and the District of Columbia have a ban on texting while driving.
+Currently, 48 states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands have a ban on texting while driving.